Maxamed-NCX/4-BootCamp-Web-APIs-Challenge-Code-Quiz/README.md

 - Click on Answers options
   - With Wrong selection "Incorrect" will apear"
   - With Right selection "Correct" will apear"
+- Quiz has timer and will score accordingly
 ### Site Makeup

 - HTML (HyperText Markup Language)